richMetellus/Wiki_Programming/PP-0000_ProgrammingIntro.rst

                               as a wrapper for system calls

-                            * glibc isn't a single .so (dynamic library) file -- there are a bunch, but libc and libm (implementent math function) are the most commonly-used two.
+                            * glibc isn't a single .so (dynamic library) file -- there are a bunch, but libc and libm (implements math function) are the most commonly-used two.
                               All of the static and dynamic libraries are stored in /lib.